-Meet the Two Sisters Making Wine More Accessible for Black Wine Drinkers
+Meet the Sisters Making Wine More Accessible for Black Customers

-As a budding oenophile, I’m always on the hunt for new and exciting wines to try and add to my growing, albeit small, collection.
-Although they say you shouldn’t judge a book by its cover, one of the first things that catches my eye when I’m perusing wine bottle selections is the label.
+As a budding oenophile, I’m always on the hunt for new wines to try and add to my growing, albeit small, collection.
+Although they say you shouldn’t judge a book by its cover, one of the first things that catches my eye is the wine label.
 This was definitely the case when I did a double take at one of the bottles belonging to the McBride Sisters Collection.

 A local Black-owned wine shop in Brooklyn called Happy Cork is to thank for my discovery of the McBride Sisters wine collections.
 It’s virtually impossible to scroll down the shop’s Instagram page without seeing a post about the McBride Sisters’ Black Girl Magic wine.